AGENDA, DAY 1, JUNE 9TH

 MOBILIZING PUBLIC-PRIVATE CAPITAL FOR DEFENCE-CRITICAL MINERALS

-- How are defence and allied security priorities reshaping where public capital is being deployed?
+- How are defence and allied industrial priorities changing the way capital is being allocated into critical minerals projects?

 Chair: Jeff Gaulin, Vice President of Corporate Affairs, Vale Base Metals

-Peter Suma, Senior Advisor, StrongNorth Fund, BDC Capital
+Peter Suma, Managing Partner, StrongNorth Fund, BDC Capital

 DEFENCE AS A MARKET MAKER FOR CRITICAL MINERALS